Colonial police action against the people of Haida Gwaii

 Various Imperial and colonial actions against Haida Gwaii Authorities have been undertaken since the 19th century.
 The indigenous peoples of Haida Gwaii often reacted violently to European and American ships which trespassed in their waters and lands.
 From the 18th to 19th centuries, various skirmishes took place between Haida authorities and European and American merchantmen and warships.
 Canadian settlers did not arrive on Haida Gwaii islands until 1900, and many Canadian colonial police actions attempted to assault the Haida Gwaii authorities and citizens.
-The indigenous Haida population was decimated by diseases such as smallpox which were introduced by agents of the British authorities based in Fort Victoria.
-A hostile Colonial presence directed and condoned aggression which along with the continued use of disease meant that the numbers of Haida citizens was reduced from tens of thousands to 588 by 1915.
+The indigenous Haida population was decimated by diseases such as smallpox which were introduced accidentally by way of Fort Victoria.
+The presence of foreign diseases, to which the Haida had no immunity, along with some colonial hostility, meant that the numbers of Haida citizens was reduced from tens of thousands to 588 by 1915.
 This erosion of Haida cultural institutions was essential to open the way for subsequent British and Canadian incursions and jurisdictional claims.

 Background

 Haida Gwaii

-An archipelago of more than 100 islands located outside the territorial waters of Canada and comprising the largest land mass of the territories of the Haida Indigenous Peoples.
+An archipelago of some 150 islands located inside the territorial waters of Canada and comprising the largest land mass of the territories of the Haida Indigenous Peoples.
 These territories also extend up into what is now known as the Alaskan panhandle.